 - Official satisfactory scores from the Graduate Record Examination (GRE) taken within five years of application.
 GRE scores are evaluated in the context of the overall application package submitted by the applicant.

 - Successful completion (grade B or better) of one college chemistry course with a laboratory component.
 The course (not the laboratory component) must have been taken within five years of beginning the Program (organic chemistry or bio-chemistry preferred).
+Introduction to Chemistry and Survey to Chemistry courses are not accepted.
 In addition, one previous additional science/mathematics course with a grade B or better is also required (examples include: anatomy, physiology, pharmacology, physics, genetics, statistics, algebra).

 - Two references from health care professionals who are knowledgeable of the applicant's academic potential and clinical aptitude.